What Is Kaspa? A Technical Overview

 7. Smart Contracts & Layer 2 Support (Future Roadmap)

-While Kaspa is currently optimized for fast, secure payments, it has a roadmap for integrating smart contracts and Layer 2 solutions.
-The future introduction of smart contract functionality could position Kaspa as a viable alternative to Ethereum, enabling developers to build decentralized applications (DApps) on a highly scalable PoW network.
-Additionally, Layer 2 solutions, such as rollups or state channels, could further enhance scalability without burdening the base layer.
+While Kaspa is currently optimized for fast, secure payments, the roadmap includes plans for smart contract capabilities and Layer 2 solutions.
+Smart contracts would enable developers to build decentralized applications on a scalable PoW network, and Layer 2 solutions like rollups or state channels could further increase throughput without overburdening the base layer.

 Kaspa's Unique GhostDAG Protocol Explained